-It is suggested that the authors avoid organizing the article content into the smaller parts than second subheading in this section.
-However, in the case of unavoidable factors, the writing style must follow the “Results and Discussion” section.
+It is suggested that the authors avoid organizing the article content into smaller parts than the second subheading in this section.
+However, in the case of unavoidable factors, the writing style must follow the "Results and Discussion" section.

 Results and Discussion

-This section is the main part of the research result article in which the “fix” results are served.
+This section is the main part of the research result article in which the fixed results are served.
 The data analysis processes, such as statistical computing and hypothesis testing, are not necessary to be served.
 The materials reported are the analysis results and hypothesis testing results.
 In addition, tables and graphics are also can be showed to enunciate the verbal narration.
 Tables and images must be given comment or discussion.
 The details of qualitative research written in some sub-topics which directly related to the focused category.

 In some cases, it is unavoidable to organize an article by making sub-headings.
 Thus, this is the format to write Biosferjpb manuscripts with sub-headings.
-In this section, there are specific rules which cannot be separated in an articles.
+In this section, there are specific rules which cannot be separated in an article.